Abreham/amortizations/README.md

-This is a high jump java code re-factor exercise for Paypal code interview
+This is a high jump java code re-factor exercise
 =============================================================================

 Assumptions: